 John D. Castiglione is Senior Enforcement Counsel in the New York Attorney General’s Investor Protection Bureau.
 His matters have focused on, among other things, fintech, electronic equities market structure, virtual assets, and other sectors.
 He also chairs the Investor Protection Bureau’s Legal Standards and Practices Committee.
 Prior to joining the Office of the Attorney General, he practiced for seven years at Latham & Watkins LLP in New York, in its Securities Litigation and Professional Liability group.

-Ken C. Joseph, Esq. is a managing director and Global Leader of Duff & Phelps’ Disputes practice.
+Ken C. Joseph, Esq. is a managing director and Global Leader in Duff & Phelps' Disputes Consulting practice.
 Ken focuses on serving clients who need informed and proven strategies to successfully navigate a broad spectrum of threats arising from investigations, compliance examinations, litigation, and crisis scenarios.
-Ken has a unique combination of front-line expertise and experience in U.S. securities law, regulatory compliance, and corporate governance.
-He served with distinction for a total of over 21 years at the U.S. Securities and Exchange Commission, including service as one of the inaugural supervisors in the Division of Enforcement’s specialized asset management unit, and most recently as a senior officer in the SEC’s Office of Compliance Inspections and Examinations.
+Ken has a unique combination of front-line experience and expertise in U.S. securities law, regulatory compliance, and corporate governance.
+He served with distinction for a total of over 21 years at the U.S. Securities and Exchange Commission, including service as one of the inaugural supervisors in the Division of Enforcement's specialized Asset Management Unit, and most recently as Head of the Investment Management Examination Program in NY and NJ.
 He has investigated, supervised, and resolved numerous complex and high-profile cases involving a wide variety of alleged misconduct by market professionals, individuals, and by public and private entities.
+Prior to joining the SEC, Ken worked in the financial services industry, as well as in academia.
+He is a former Associate Dean of the largest undergraduate college within a major New York-area university.
+He currently serves on the Board of Directors of the Harvard Kennedy School New York Alumni Network and the University of North Carolina School of Law Alumni Association.

 Ken holds a Juris Doctor degree from the University of North Carolina at Chapel Hill School of Law.
-He also earned B.S., MBA, and post-graduate degrees in Marketing Management and International Finance from St. John’s University, New York.
-He also completed executive education programs at Georgetown University Law Center (through the SEC), and through Harvard University’s John F. Kennedy School of Government.
-Ken is admitted to practice law in the U.S. District Court for the Southern and Eastern Districts of New York, as well as the States of New York and Connecticut.
+He also earned B.S., MBA, and post-graduate degrees in Marketing Management and International Finance from St. John's University, New York.
+He is admitted to practice law in the U.S. District Court for the Southern and Eastern Districts of New York, as well as the States of New York and Connecticut.
 He is a frequent speaker at industry panels on matters relating to SEC enforcement and securities law compliance, governance, and risk management and has represented the SEC on several foreign technical assistance missions.
-He also has substantial experience interacting with U.S. and foreign regulators and law enforcement agencies from the state, federal, and international levels, including those from the Department of Justice, the Federal Bureau of Investigation, the United States Postal Inspection Service, the Financial Industry Regulatory Authority, the Federal Reserve, and state securities regulators.
+Ken also has substantial experience interacting with U.S. and foreign regulators and law enforcement agencies from the state, federal, and international levels, including those from the Department of Justice, the Federal Bureau of Investigation, the United States Postal Inspection Service, the Financial Industry Regulatory Authority, the Federal Reserve, and state securities regulators.

 Linda Chatman Thomsen, who was the first woman to serve as the Director of the Division of Enforcement at the Securities and Exchange Commission, is senior counsel in Davis Polk’s Litigation Department and practices in the Washington DC office.
 Her practice concentrates in matters related to the enforcement of the federal securities laws.
 She has represented clients in SEC enforcement investigations and inquiries, in enforcement matters before other agencies, including the Department of Justice (various U.S. Attorneys Offices) and the Commodities Futures Trading Commission, in investigations and inquiries from self-regulatory agencies, including FINRA, and in internal investigations.
 These matters, which are typically non-public, have covered a broad range of securities related subject matters, including insider trading, foreign corrupt practices, financial reporting, manipulation and regulatory compliance.
 Her clients have included major financial institutions, regulated entities, public companies and senior executives.